hackintoshrao/blog-posts/Neural Nets/Building Neural Nets From Scratch/Part 1/Readme.md

 # Intuitive and practical guide for building neural networks  from scratch
 ## Using perceptrons to solve university acceptance problem

+Here is the list of concepts which are covered in this blog,
+- Perceptrons.
+- Modelling the binary classification task using perceptron.
+- Building AND gate using perceptrons.

 ### The problem statement